AbirBarai08/MinorProject/README.md

 # 🌦 Weather Forecast Web Application

 A single-page React application that lets users search any city and view current weather, hourly forecast, and 7-day forecast using the OpenWeatherMap API.
-Built with React, Tailwind CSS, Axios, and Day.js.
+Built with React, Tailwind CSS, Axios, Material UI, and Day.js.

 ---